 About the Museum

-Established as a memorial to Millicent Rogers, whose inspiration, patronage, and collections form the cores of its holdings.
+The Millicent Rogers Museum partners with communities of the Southwest to share their, stories, arts, and cultures.
+The Museum was established as a memorial to Millicent Rogers, whose inspiration, patronage, and collections form the cores of its holdings.

 Millicent Rogers (1902-1953) was the granddaughter of Henry Huttleston Rogers, one of the founders of the Standard Oil Company.
 At her homes in New York, Virginia, Italy and elsewhere, she entertained the great and splendid from American industrialists to European nobility.
 She was the fashionista of her day.